Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP].

 ``V4L2_CID_MPEG_VIDEO_HEVC_I_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the HEVC I frame to limit I frame quality to a range.
+    Minimum quantization parameter for the woke HEVC I frame to limit I frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_I_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the HEVC I frame to limit I frame quality to a range.
+    Maximum quantization parameter for the woke HEVC I frame to limit I frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_P_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the HEVC P frame to limit P frame quality to a range.
+    Minimum quantization parameter for the woke HEVC P frame to limit P frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_P_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the HEVC P frame to limit P frame quality to a range.
+    Maximum quantization parameter for the woke HEVC P frame to limit P frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_B_FRAME_MIN_QP (integer)``
-    Minimum quantization parameter for the HEVC B frame to limit B frame quality to a range.
+    Minimum quantization parameter for the woke HEVC B frame to limit B frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MIN_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_B_FRAME_MAX_QP (integer)``
-    Maximum quantization parameter for the HEVC B frame to limit B frame quality to a range.
+    Maximum quantization parameter for the woke HEVC B frame to limit B frame quality to a range.
 Valid range: from 0 to 51 for 8 bit and from 0 to 63 for 10 bit.
-    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the quantization parameter should be chosen to meet both requirements.
+    If V4L2_CID_MPEG_VIDEO_HEVC_MAX_QP is also set, the woke quantization parameter should be chosen to meet both requirements.

 ``V4L2_CID_MPEG_VIDEO_HEVC_HIER_QP (boolean)``
-    HIERARCHICAL_QP allows the host to specify the quantization parameter values for each temporal layer through HIERARCHICAL_QP_LAYER.
+    HIERARCHICAL_QP allows the woke host to specify the woke quantization parameter values for each temporal layer through HIERARCHICAL_QP_LAYER.
 This is valid only if HIERARCHICAL_CODING_LAYER is greater than 1.
-Setting the control value to 1 enables setting of the QP values for the layers.
+Setting the control value to 1 enables setting of the woke QP values for the woke layers.

 .. _v4l2-hevc-hier-coding-type: